 The German course in Year 9 is a beginners' course.
 The language is taught with a strong focus on oral expression in view of the fact that we want to see our pupils in a position to gain the most from and feel absolutely comfortable about.

 YEARS 10 & 11

 We currently use the Edexcel board for our IGCSE course and our goal is to put all our Germanists in a position where they can express most of their thoughts and ideas.
-We are looking forward to continuing our links this year with the Johannesgymnasium in Lahnstein which forms an integral part of our Year 10 curriculum.
+Year 11 travel to Berlin during October half-term to learn about German history and practise their German conversation skills.

 Students can take German as an International Baccalaureat (IB) or A Level subject.